boucadair/draft-xxx-ac-rate-policy-discovery/draft-xxx-ac-rate-policy-discovery.md

 * Encrypted DNS option {{?RFC9463}} to discover encrypted DNS resolvers of a local network.

 {{?I-D.rwbr-tsvwg-signaling-use-cases}} discusses some use cases where is beneficial to share policies to hosts. **Given that all IPv6 hosts and networks are required to support Neighbor Discovery {{!RFC4861}}**, this document  specifies a Neighbor Discovery option to be used in Router Advertisements (RAs) to communicate these policies to hosts.
+This option is called: Network Rate-Limit Policy (NRLP).

-The motivation for the use of ND for such a discovery is listed in {{Section 3 of ?RFC8781}}:
+The main motivations for the use of ND for such a discovery are listed in {{Section 3 of ?RFC8781}}:

 * Fate sharing
 * Atomic configuration